Zhengdong-uga/GengoGuru/README.md

 ## Conclusion

 Developing Gengo Guru was a challenging yet rewarding experience.
 This project not only achieved the goals but also provided significant learning in app development and user interface design.
-We look forward to expanding its capabilities and reaching more users in the future.
+I look forward to use this app to learn some languages that I'm always interested to know.

 ## Project Structure